 Africa Packing List Summary

-All of these items I personally have and have tried and tested throughout Africa.
-Whatever you bring, remember that you will be able to find most things that you need in Africa (especially in the capital cities), but outside of them, you will have a very tough time.
+All of these items I have and have tried and tested throughout Africa.
+Whatever you bring, remember that you will be able to find most things you need in Africa (especially in the capital cities), but outside of them, you will have a very tough time.

 Plan Your Trip to Africa